ayusharyanisgod/WhisperBot/README.md

 # WhisperBot

-A TeleGram Bot to send messages to a person secretly!
+A TeleGram Bot to send messages to a person secretly in Groups!

 # Deploy To Heroku